 Showers seem to emanate from particular directions in the sky unique to themselves.
 The direction is known as a shower’s radiant.
 The Eta Aquarids get their name from their radiant which is in the constellation of Aquarius (the water bearer), quite close to one of its brightest stars, Eta Aquarii.
 This star is one of the four that make up the top of the ‘water jar’.
 Remember that meteors do not appear at their radiant, unless they are heading straight for you (what are the chances?), usually they appear tens of degrees from it.

 Globally, the Eta Aquarids are one of the most active showers, peaking at around 60 meteors per hour.
 If the constellation Aquarius was at our zenith (overhead), and we could observe the whole sky at once, we might observe 60 meteors in an hour.
 It is never directly overhead from our latitudes but is still well placed for observation.
 In the hours just before dawn, it will be rising quite high between east and northeast.
 The further north you are, the better.
 Still, wherever you are in New Zealand, this shower may be well worthwhile pursuing!

 If possible, get to a place where city lights won’t spoil your viewing, carry a blanket or a comfortable chair, along with some healthy dollops of patience.
 Be sure to check the weather!
 Clouds and rain will definitely spoil your night ☹.
 Round up some friends and you’ll not only make it a fun sociable experience, but you’ll also maximise the amount of sky being observed.
 Please let us know how it goes.
 We’d love to learn about your experiences from different parts of the country.

-John Rowe, Astronomy Educator
+Author: John Rowe, Astronomy Educator

 This link will take you to the useful Time and Date website where you can select your location, time, and date to help you make the best of your viewing experience.